Indigestion (Dyspepsia) In Children: Symptoms And Remedies

 Mild cases of indigestion may resolve on their own (13).
 However, severe symptoms may require medical intervention.

 Indigestion in children is a symptom of an underlying issue; hence its duration depends on the cause.
+Nausea, acid reflux, diarrhea, and vomiting in children are some of its common symptoms.
 The causes of indigestion or dyspepsia in children may include celiac disease, stomach ulcers, peptic ulcers, or a few gastrointestinal infections.
 In some cases, indigestion may be triggered by certain foods or a few lifestyle patterns.
 Identifying these lifestyle factors and changing them could help reduce indigestion, making the child feel better.
 However, if it is frequent or is accompanied by other concerning symptoms, consult a pediatrician for prompt medical attention.

 Infographic: Drug Treatments And Home Remedies For Children’s Indigestion